Zimpure combines one nanoparticles filter which filters up to 99.9% of the UFPs released and one gas filter, which filters up to 98% of the VOCs.

 Additional filters will are available here!
 We will add them into your Zimpure box.

-Because 3D printers release both nanoparticles and gases, we need to use two different filters : A particulate filter (N95), filtering 99.9 % of the nanoparticles, and an active charcoal filter (ABEK1), filtering more than 90% of the gases (VOC).
+Because 3D printers release both nanoparticles and gases, we need to use two different filters : A particulate filter (N95), filtering up to 99.9 % of the nanoparticles, and an active charcoal filter (ABEK1), filtering up to more than 90% of the gases (VOC).
 The filters we use are manufactured by 3M.
 We’ve tested them in laboratory, they are very efficient.
 Read more in our study report.

 You can throw them in the bin, they can’t be recycled.